-A population of the giant African land snail was discovered in 2011 in an area of Miami (FDACS-DPI 2011.
-USDA 2013).
-The giant African land snail is known to eat a great variety of vegetation, including crop plants, horticultural plants, and environmentally valuable plants.
+A population of the giant African land snail was discovered in 2011 in an area of Miami (FDACS-Division of Plant Industry 2011, USDA 2013).
+The giant African land snail is known to eat a wide variety of including crop plants, horticultural plants, environmentally valuable plants.
 This species has invaded other places outside its native range in Africa, often causing substantial damage.
-Another negative aspect of this invasive snail is that it is an intermediate host of the rat lungworm (Angiostrongylus cantonensis; Figure 7-31), which can infect humans and cause meningitis (Cowie 2013).
-This parasite, which has been almost unknown in the mainland United States, has recently been detected in giant African land snails collected in Miami (Iwanowicz et al. 2015).
-A previous infestation of this snail occurred in Miami in 1966.
+Another negative aspect of this invasive snail is that it is an intermediate host of the rat lungworm (Angiostrongylus cantonensis) (Figure 7-35), which can infect humans and cause meningitis (Cowie 2013).
+This parasite, which has been almost unknown in the mainland United States. was detected in giant African land snails collected in Miami (Iwanowicz et al. 2015).
+A previous infestation of the snail occurred in Miami in 1966.
 The Florida state eradication effort took 10 years at a cost of \$1 million (USDA 2013).
-An aggressive federal-state cooperative program is now under way to eliminate the existing population.
-There are currently over 4,500 parcels under survey in the cooperative program.
+An aggressive federal-state cooperative program is now underway to eliminate the existing population.
+There currently are more than 4,500 parcels under survey in the cooperative program.

 Eradication is challenging and requires public support and education.
 Hand collection (wearing gloves) and snail toxicants are being used.
-Special care is required with poisons because many children live in the area involved.
-Toxicants containing iron phosphate or borax were initially used because of low toxicity to other animals.
-Toxicants containing metadehyde are now being used because they are more effective, although more toxic.
+Special care is required with poisons because children live in the area involved.
+Toxicants containing iron phosphate or borax initially were used because of low toxicity to other animals.
+Toxicants containing metadehyde are being used now because they are more effective, although more toxic.
 Such products are available in retail outlets and are commonly used in home gardens (FDACS 2013).
-Poisoning of pets and people is typically the result of misuse, such as not securing open containers or applying an excessive quantity of granules to a small area where they can be picked up and eaten (NIH 2013).
-When correctly used by trained applicators, these products are quite safe (FDACS 2013).
-There are indications that control efforts are having an effect, as fewer large snails are being seen.
-Roughly 50 percent of surveyed properties have not had a detection for more than a year (Andrew Derksen, FDACS, personal communication).
-In spite of obstacles, the snail eradication program seems likely to succeed because there is an appreciation of the high cost of failure to agriculture, gardening, and public health.
+Poisoning of pets and people typically is the result of misuse such as not securing open containers or applying an excessive quantity of granules to a small area where they can be picked up and eaten (National Institutes of

-Figure 7-31.
-The giant African land snail (L. fulica) is an intermediate host of the rat lungworm (photo by FDACS).
+Figure 7-35.
+The giant African land snail is an intermediate host of the rat lungworm (photo by FDACS).